forderud/SharedMemMarshal/README.md

 Sample code for custom COM marshaling with shared memory.
+This pattern **can be used to avoid copying overhead** when passing large amount of data between COM objects in different processes.

 ## DCOM garbage collector limitation
 Associated StackOverflow question: https://stackoverflow.com/questions/69010789/how-to-leverage-dcom-garbage-collector-with-custom-marshaling-imarshal (answered)